sirutisb/LeadGreen/backend/README.md

 ### 1. Create a Python Virtual Environment

+Make sure to cd into the backend directory before running the following commands.
 Run the following command in your project directory to create a virtual environment:

 ```bash